martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 	AND R0, R0, #0 ; clears the character register, indicating that the character is not lowercase

 ISLOWER_EXIT
-	; context restore the registers in use
+	; context restore the registers used
 	LD R7, ISLOWER_R7
 	LD R2, ISLOWER_R2
 	LD R3, ISLOWER_R3
 	LD R4, ISLOWER_R4

-RET
+	RET ; return to caller

 ; subroutine data
 ISLOWER_R7 .BLKW 1 ; space to store R7 address for proper return logic